-The Solvency II carrying amount was the same as the fair value recognized in accordance with HGB.
+The Solvency II carrying amount was the same as the carrying amount recognized in the consolidated financial statements prepared in accordance with HGB.

 Property, plant & equipment held for own use

 The balance sheet line item 'Property, plant & equipment held for own use' comprises material property, plant, and equipment that is used by the Company for its own purposes and on a permanent basis.